9.14. Random access functions

 start immediately following the end of the data just written.
 (Remember

-insists on the user inserting a buffer-flushing
+that stdio insists on the user inserting a buffer-flushing

 operation between each element of a read-write-read cycle.)
 To control this,